phpMussel/phpMussel/_docs/readme.en.md

 General phpMussel configuration.

 "cleanup"
 - Unset variables and cache used by the script after the initial upload scanning?
 False = No; True = Yes [Default].
-If you -aren't- using the script beyond the initial scanning of uploads, you should set this to `true` (yes), to minimize memory usage.
-If you -are- using the script beyond the initial scanning of uploads, should set to `false` (no), to avoid unnecessarily reloading duplicate data into memory.
+If you *aren't* using the script beyond the initial scanning of uploads, you should set this to `true` (yes), to minimize memory usage.
+If you *are* using the script beyond the initial scanning of uploads, should set to `false` (no), to avoid unnecessarily reloading duplicate data into memory.
 In general practice, it should usually be set to `true`, but, if you do this, you won't be able to use the script for anything other than the initial file upload scanning.
 - Has no influence in CLI mode.

 "scan_log"